| Support: Frequently Asked Questions (FAQ)

 The actual weather data will be used in the next step to determine the pattern of use

+for the building.
 The average year weather data is used to weather normalize the usage data, creating a

 weather-independent measure of building performance for use in longitudinal tracking.